mullinghorn/hella/packages/core/README.md

-# Hella
+# @hellajs/core

-A lightweight JavaScript library for building reactive interfaces.
+A lightweight, type-safe JavaScript library for building reactive interfaces.

 ## Table of Contents